Deciding how much house you can afford

 Although your lender will decide what you can borrow you must decide what you can afford to spend on your new home.

-Lenders are careful when taking the risk of writing a load, but they only make qualification decisions based on averages and formulas (not usually a case by case base like they did in the old days).
+Lenders are careful when taking the risk of writing a load, but they only make qualification decisions based on averages and formulas (not usually a case-by-case base like they did in the old days).
 They won’t understand your spending patterns quite as well as you do.
-So make sure to leave a little extra cash ever month for the unexpected – for all the new opportunities (there are plenty) your home will give you to spend your money for you, from furnishings, to landscaping, to repairs such as that blown water heater to leaky roof.
+So make sure to leave a little extra cash every month for the unexpected – for all the new opportunities (there are plenty) your home will give you to spend your money for, from furnishings to landscaping, to repairs such as that blown water heater to a leaky roof.

 2013-06-01